 A tenacious American figure skater who combined academic rigor with athletic excellence, capturing the U.S. national title in an Olympic year with her consistent, powerful jumps.

-Rachael Flatt represented a blend of cerebral determination and athletic power during her competitive skating career.
-Known for her remarkable consistency, especially in landing triple jumps, she rose through the ranks with a workmanlike focus.
-Her golden season was 2010: she won the U.S. national championship with a clean and strong performance, securing her spot on the Olympic team for the Vancouver Games.
+Rachael Flatt won the 2010 U.S. national championship with a clean, strong performance, securing her spot on the Olympic team for the Vancouver Games.
+She represented a blend of cerebral determination and athletic power during her competitive skating career.
+Her remarkable consistency in landing triple jumps propelled her through the ranks with workmanlike focus.
 While her Olympic finish was not on the podium, it capped a season where she was the steady force in American women's skating.
-Flatt was notable for openly prioritizing her education alongside her sport, eventually studying at Stanford University while still competing.
+Flatt openly prioritized her education alongside her sport, studying at Stanford University while still competing.
 Her career challenged the notion that elite skating required singular focus, proving that intellectual pursuit and high-level sport could coexist.

 1981–1996